-We've already met a grope in Section 3.3.2 when we discussed the Alexander gored ball as a union of thickened, punctured tori.
-As far as we know, the term grope was introduced by Jim Cannon and we're going to use the word to mean something that might be either 2-, 3- or 4-dimensional but the dimension should always be clear from the context.
+We have already met a grope in Section 3.3.2 when we discussed the Alexander gored ball as a union of thickened, punctured tori.
+The term grope was introduced by Jim Cannon and we are going to use the word to mean something that might be either 2-, 3- or 4-dimensional.
+The dimension should always be clear from the context.
+A grope is determined by a 2-complex; a 3- or 4-dimensional grope are thickenings of this 2-complex.